 Sweet Potatoes: The Color of Health

 Beta-carotene gives these tubers their orange color.
 Your body converts beta-carotene to vitamin A, a nutrient that helps prevent night blindness and age related macular degeneration.
 Sweet potatoes not your favorite?
 For beta-carotene, try other deep orange foods, such as carrots and butternut squash, plus dark green foods including spinach and collard greens.
 Liver, milk and eggs are also sources of vitamin A.

 And, similar to lutein and zeaxanthin, beta-carotene and vitamin A are absorbed best when eaten with a little healthy fat such as olive oil.

 Fresh, juicy strawberries are a good thing for your eyes, and contain plenty of vitamin C, which is an antioxidant that may help lower your risk of cataracts.
 Also, be sure to load up your plate with other vitamin C-rich foods including bell peppers, broccoli, citrus (such as orange and grapefruit) and cantaloupe.

-Healthy Fats: Include sources of Omega-3s
+Healthy Fats: Include Sources of Omega-3 Fatty Acids

 Find a Nutrition Expert